ezramizrahi/hashtagifier/README.md

 # Hashtagifier
-NPM module that takes text and turns it into a hashtag.
+NPM package. that takes text and turns it into a hashtag.

-This is really just an exercise in creating an NPM module.
+This is really just an exercise in creating an NPM package.

 # Set up
 ```bash